World Series of Poker: 2013 expansion – WSOP Asia Pacific

 On April 30, 2012, the WSOP and Australian casino Crown Melbourne jointly announced the creation of the World Series of Poker Asia-Pacific (WSOP APAC).
 The first edition of the event was held at Crown's Melbourne Casino from April 4–15, 2013 and featured five bracelet events in the series.

 2015 expansion – WSOP International Circuit

 In 2015, the WSOP International Circuit was launched, with rounds in Canada, Latin America, the Caribbean, Europe, Asia-Pacific and Africa.
 The winners of each tournament join the WSOP Circuit winners to play the WSOP Global Casino Championship.
 The International Circuit has expanded to 13 tournaments for the 2017/18 season.

 2020 expansion – WSOP Online

 Due to the COVID-19 pandemic and subsequent restrictions on live poker events, there was a heavy focus on online events for 2020 and 2021, with dedicated online series during both years.

+Since 2022, the WSOP has been held on the Las Vegas Strip (Horseshoe Las Vegas and Paris Las Vegas), after leaving the Rio.

 2023 expansion – WSOP Paradise

 In 2023, the WSOP expanded to Atlantis Paradise Island in the Bahamas.

+In 2024, the Main Event broke the all-time record with 10,112 entries (total prize pool: $94,041,600).